aallam/openai-kotlin/README.md

 #### BOM

-Alternatively, you can use [openai-client-bom](/openai-client-bom)  by adding the following dependency to your `gradle.build` file
+Alternatively, you can use [openai-client-bom](/openai-client-bom)  by adding the following dependency to your `build.gradle` file

 ```groovy
 dependencies {